balmjs/balm-ui/docs/scripts/docs/en/guide/advanced.md

   };
   ```

-> Now, the `balm-ui` referenced in the code points directly to the source code, which can be used to developing BalmUI.
+> Now, the `balm-ui` referenced in the code points directly to the source code, which can be used to develop or debug BalmUI.

 <div id="mdi"></div>